Terabuck/osimis-webviewer-plugin/README.md

 See comments for testing instruction in tests/osimis-test-runner/osimis-test-runner.py.

 The prerequisites are detailled in the _Frontend Development Process_ section.

+Unstables may be tested directly from [docker images](https://hub.docker.com/r/osimis/orthanc-webviewer-plugin/builds/) as well.

 ### Pulling changes back from orthanc-webviewer-plugin